qaspen-python/psqlpy-docs/src/introduction/components/connection_pool.md

 ```

 ### Execute

+#### Parameters:
+- `querystring`: Statement string.
+- `parameters`: List of parameters for the statement string.
+- `prepared`: Prepare statement before execution or not.

 You can execute any query directly from Connection Pool.
 This method supports parameters, each parameter must be marked as `$<number>` (number starts with 1).
 Parameters must be passed as list after querystring.